OpenSecuritySummit/oss-website/content/sessions/2022/mini-summits/Sep/Governance/successes-and-failures-at-security-training.md

 ---
-title        : Crowdsourcing Security Talent track        : Governance project      : Risk and Governance type         : working-session
+title        : Successes and Failures at Security Training track        : Governance project      : Risk and Governance type         : working-session